-- 70. The GDP of Homa Bay County is expected to improve over the medium term as benefits are realized from the huge investments being undertaken.
-This growth is however intertwined with global conditions and macroeconomic stability of Kenya. - 71.
+- 82. The GDP of Homa Bay County is expected to improve over the medium term as benefits are realized from the huge investments being undertaken.
+This growth is however intertwined with global conditions and macroeconomic stability of Kenya. - 83.
 The expected level of growth in Homa Bay County will be supported by increased production in agriculture following massive investments in the sectors together with other measures such as improved investments in infrastructure, especially roads, water and energy.
-The improved investment climate is being brought about by promotion and marketing of the county through investment forums done locally, nationally and internationally. - 72.
-On-going investments in security, education, health services and social protection are expected to contribute to the county's growth.
-In collaboration with a number of development partners the county is keen on enhancing contract farming, clusterized rural enterprises and value addition with a view to reaching all potential markets. - 73.
-The County Government will continue to implement the Medium Term five pillar thematic economic transformative strategies identified in the CFSP 2016.
-This will accelerate economic growth and transformation in the fiscal year ahead and the medium term. - 74.
-Ultimately, the County Government of Homa Bay will consider all existing options for significantly expanding fiscal space during the MTEF period 2017/18-2019/20 and to generate the necessary resources for priority investments in people, infrastructure and technology.
-The options include: (i) re-allocating public expenditures from low-priority areas; (ii) increasing overall revenue; (iii) lobbying for more aid and transfers; (iv) eliminating illicit financial flows and; (v) adopting a more pro-growth macroeconomic framework.
+The improved investment climate is being brought about by promotion and marketing of the county through investment forums done locally, nationally and internationally. - 84.
+On-going investments in social services including health services and education are also expected to contribute to the county's growth.
+Through collaboration with the private sector and a number of development partners, the county is keen on further promoting mechanized agriculture, contract farming, clusterized rural enterprises and value addition with a view to covering all value chains and reaching all potential markets.

+- 85. The County Government will continue to implement the Medium Term five pillar thematic economic transformative strategies identified in the CFSP 2016.
+This will accelerate economic growth and transformation in the fiscal year ahead and the medium term. - 86.
+Ultimately, the County Government of Homa Bay is considering all existing options to enable it significantly expand the existing fiscal space over the MTEF period 2017/18-2019/20.
+Resource mobilization is being enhanced so that the County Government of Homa Bay is able to generate all the necessary resources for priority investments in people, infrastructure and technology.
+Some of the options being considered include: (i) re-allocating public expenditures from low and non-priority areas; (ii) increasing the local revenue base; (iii) lobbying for more aid and transfers from National Government and other development partners; (iv) eliminating financial leakage and all forms of illicit financial flows and; (v) adopting a more pro-growth macroeconomic framework that supports accelerated capital improvement.